slingr-stack/github-package/README.md

 ### Webhooks URL

-This is the URL you need to set in your GitHub app so webhooks are sent there, which is needed in order to perform operations on behalf of an installation.
+This is the URL you need to set in your GitHub app so webhooks are sent there, which is needed to perform operations on behalf of an installation.

 ### Webhooks secret